 LUNAN BAY FARM: THE FIRST HOMEGROWN SCOTTISH CASHMERE PRODUCER IN 30 YEARS

-Rearing the UK’s largest herd of Cashmere Goats to produce genuine Scottish Cashmere, grown, harvested and processed in Scotland, and help secure the future of the breed.
+Rearing the UK’s largest herd of Cashmere Goats to produce genuine Scottish Cashmere, regeneratively grown, harvested and processed in Scotland, and help secure the future of the breed.

 Scotland is world renowned for its Cashmere production industry.
 However, the fibre has not been grown in this country for decades.
 The finest Cashmere is currently sourced from goats in China, Mongolia, Iran and Afghanistan, then processed in Scotland by our world class mills.
 Although there are moves for the Cashmere industry to became more sustainable, there are issues about the ethical and environmental impact of Cashmere production in these countries.